-Our dog bite attorneys in Huntington Beach have represented a number of individuals who have been seriously injured in a dog attack.
+Our dog bite attorneys in Orange County have represented a number of individuals who have been seriously injured in a dog attack.
 However, not every dog attack incident results in major injuries.
 Sometimes, you may only suffer a few scratches as a result of falling down or sustain minor physical injuries as a result of the dog bite incident.
 So, in these cases, you may be left wondering if you still have a case.
 The answer is: Maybe.

 There are a number of psychological and emotional conditions that result from dog attacks including: